 Insert the following after the 2nd paragraph:

 The basic rules for a STA are defined below.
-Additional rules for an HE STA that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits in the 2.4 GHz or 5 GHz band, or sets the SM Power Save subfield to 1 in the HE 6 GHz Band Capabilities element it transmits in the 6 GHz band is defined in 26.14.4 (HE dynamic SM power save).
+Additional rules for an HE STA that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmitsare defined in 26.14.4 (HE dynamic SM power save).

 Change the 6th paragraph as follows:

 The STA may use the SM Power Save frame to communicate its SM power save state.
-The STA may also use SM Power Save subfield in the HT Capabilities element of its (Re)Association Request frame to achieve the same purpose.
+The STA may also use SM Power Save subfield in the HT Capabilities element of its (Re)Association Request frame or the SM Power Save subfield in the HE 6 GHz Band Capabilities element of its (Re)Association Request frame to achieve the same purpose.
 The latter allows the STA to use only a single receive chain immediately after (re)association.

 Change the 8th paragraph as follows:

-Changes to the number of active receive chains are made only after the SM power save mode indication has been successfully delivered (i.e., by acknowledgment of a frame carrying the HT Capabilities element or by acknowledgment of a SM Power Save frame).
+Changes to the number of active receive chains are made only after the SM power save mode indication has been successfully delivered (i.e., by acknowledgment of a frame carrying the HT Capabilities element or by acknowledgment of a frame carrying the HE 6 GHz Band Capabilities element or by acknowledgment of a SM Power Save frame).
 The SM power save mode indication shall be transmitted using an individually addressed frame.

 TGax editor: Change 26.14.4 HE dynamic SM power save as follows (track change on):